Table of Contents

 The online poker industry has undergone many significant changes over the years, starting from the earliest days with primitive, text-based games played over IRC all the way up to today’s modern poker sites endorsed by the WSOP itself.

-Over that time, the game has gone through drastic swings of fortune not unlike the bankroll of a particularly aggressive player.
+Over that time, the game has gone through drastic swings of fortune not unlike the bankroll of a overly aggressive player.
 In the earliest days, players made do with limited technology and almost zero precedent but still learned valuable lessons in strategy and patience.

 As technology improved and interest grew, poker would eventually become a multi-billion-dollar industry attracting the attention of deep-pocketed investors and law enforcement alike to send us on a journey that is still far from reaching its final chapter.